 - Successfully complete several sprayer calibration exercises.

-- Understand plant (weed) competition and why invasive weeds, a very important issue in the Western U.S., are important.
+- Understand plant (weed) competition and why invasive weeds in the Western U.S. are important.

 Upon completion of this course, you will: